Finding Limits of Differences When x → ±∞Find the limits in Exerc... | Channels for Pearson+

 Conjugate Multiplication

-Multiplying by the conjugate is a technique used to simplify expressions, especially those involving square roots.
-By multiplying the numerator and denominator by the conjugate, we can eliminate radicals, making it easier to evaluate limits and simplify expressions.
+Conjugate multiplication is a technique used to simplify expressions involving square roots.
+By multiplying the numerator and denominator by the conjugate, you can eliminate the square roots, making it easier to evaluate limits.
+This method is particularly useful when dealing with differences of square roots, as it transforms the expression into a more manageable form.

 Recommended video: